Visiting RHS Bridgewater with kids

 RHS Bridgewater children’s play area

 There is a large woodland play area in the middle of RHS Bridgewater.
 It’s fantastic for kids of all ages.
-My girls are 6 and 9 and both love the play areas.
+We think the play area is best for under 10s.

 There equipment is all wooden and designed to add to the natural environment.
 There is loads of climbing equipment, swings, tunnels to crawl through and then imaginative play areas too.

-My kids love the mud kitchens, fairy houses, wooden musical equipment and the magical doors in the woods.
+My kids love the mud kitchens, fairy houses and climbing frames.

 The play area is a fantastic place for kids to be physical, climbing and balancing and also to let their imaginations run wild.